hpcleuven/VscDocumentation/source/compute/software/installing_software/easybuild_spack.rst

 - EasyBuild has published frequent stable releases since 2012, Spack 1.0 was released in summer of 2025;
 - EasyBuild strongly prefers building software from source code (when possible), Spack also has support for using a binary cache (pre-built binary packages);
 - Both have specific features:

   - EasyBuild has integration with `Slurm <https://docs.easybuild.io/submitting-jobs/>`_, `GitHub <https://docs.easybuild.io/integration-with-github/>`_, and other tools;
   - The functionality of EasyBuild can be customized via `hooks <https://docs.easybuild.io/hooks/>`_;
   - Spack has support for `environments <https://spack.readthedocs.io/en/latest/environments_basics.html>`_.
   - Spack has good support for building `container images <https://spack.readthedocs.io/en/latest/containers.html>`_;

 When (not to) use EasyBuild or Spack
 ------------------------------------

 Both EasyBuild and Spack provide a uniform way of installing software, regardless of specifics of installation procedure.
 They automate (complex) software installation procedures, including required dependencies.
-They can both be used to build a consistent (central) software stack, with software performance in mind, and install same software stack across different systems/partitions.
+They can both be used to build a consistent (central) software stack, with software performance in mind, and install the same software stack across different systems/partitions.

 Both leverage efforts by experienced people who contributed to these tools, and you can get help through community channels (there's a dedicated Slack for both).

 However, there is a *steep initial learning curve* for both.
 Some experience with compilers & manually installing software can be helpful.
-You should take you some time to learn how to use the tool you picked (docs, tutorial, etc.).
+You should take some time to learn how to use the tool you picked (docs, tutorial, etc.).